Pride in Scrabble and Meaning

 Synonyms

-• (a sense of one's own worth): dignity; See also Thesaurus:pride
+• (a reasonable sense of one's own worth): dignity, self-esteem; See also Thesaurus:pride

-• (proud or disdainful behavior): conceit, disdain; See also Thesaurus:arrogance
+• (an excessive sense of one's own worth): arrogance, conceit, disdain; See also Thesaurus:arrogance

 • (lust; sexual desire): See also Thesaurus:lust